Julian Brave NoiseCat: Career

 Beyond the policy world, NoiseCat has participated in cultural organizing work.
 He developed the 2019 Alcatraz Canoe Journey alongside a group of veteran Native American activists, including LaNada War Jack and Eloy Martinez.
 During the canoe journey, 18 canoes representing dozens of nations and tribes encircled Alcatraz Island in the San Francisco Bay to honor the history of Native activists occupying the island between November 1969 and June 1971 and to remember the many Native people who were incarcerated on the island as prisoners of war.
 The paddlers planned their journey to roughly coincide with both the 50th anniversary of the island's occupation as well as Indigenous People's Day.
 Afterward, the San Francisco Museum of Modern Art held a series of talks on Native histories of Alcatraz Island.

 In addition to his policy and organizing work, NoiseCat has worked as a journalist and a cultural commentator on Indigenous and climate issues.
 He has published articles, essays, and reviews in The New York Times, The Washington Post, The Atlantic, The Paris Review, Politico, The Guardian, and Canadian Geographic.
 In 2021, Time magazine included him in their Time 100 list of next generation leaders.
 The magazine commissioned environmental activist Bill McKibben to write the brief description that accompanied NoiseCat's inclusion in the list.
 NoiseCat was awarded an American Mosaic Journalism Prize in 2022.

-NoiseCat is signed with publisher Alfred A. Knopf to release a forthcoming book, We Survived the Night, focused on Indigenous peoples of the United States and Canada.
+In 2023, NoiseCat signed with publisher Alfred A. Knopf to release a book, which became We Survived the Night, focused on Indigenous peoples of the United States and Canada.
 He is also co-director of the documentary film, Sugarcane, which investigates unmarked graves at Indian residential schools.
 Sugarcane had its world premiere at the 2024 Sundance Film Festival on January 20, 2024 where it won the Grand Jury award for Directing.
 The film was also nominated for Best Documentary Feature film at the 97th Academy Awards, making NoiseCat the first Indigenous filmmaker from North America to be nominated for an Oscar.

 Name

-The name "NoiseCat" derives from the 1959 incident in which NoiseCat's father, as a newborn at an Indian residential school, was abandoned in a trash incinerator, where he was found by a night watchman who thought the crying sounded like a cat.
+Notwithstanding an anecdote that the name "NoiseCat" derives from the 1959 incident in which NoiseCat's father, as a newborn at an Indian residential school, was abandoned in a trash incinerator, where he was found by a night watchman who purportedly thought the infant's crying sounded like a cat, it actually has nothing to do with noises or cats.
+"NoiseCat" was a bastardization of the ancestral name "Newísket", which might mean "Long Day" or "Tall Timber Day", but unfortunately nobody remembers the exact meaning of the name.